mahajanankit/Data_Analysis_with_Python/final project/Readme.md

     1. Retrieved prepocessed data.</br>
     2. Grouped data according to different classes in it.</br>
     3. Split it according to years.</br>
-    4. Plotted a graph of average income against time.
+    4. Plotted a graph of average income against time.</br>
     5. This graph helps us to understand that there has been a litlle chnge in all the income classes except for the top class.
 The class shows great variation.</br>
     6. Plot the graph of word against frequency.</br>
     Please find the graph plot here.